How is it treated and how can it be prevented?

 - People who have artificial nails

-The most common cause of GNS is separation of a previous nail, allowing bacteria to nest between the nail plate and the nail bed.
+The most common cause of GNS is a previous nail separation, allowing bacteria to get between the nail plate and the nail bed.
 The bacteria also affects fingernails, not toenails.
 In the case of artificial nails, bacteria have an easy time if partial removal of the nail template creates a cavity into which moisture and dirt can penetrate.
 The disease is usually treated successfully with antibiotics.
 However, in some cases the nail must be removed surgically.

 Don’t miss the opportunity: you can find everything related to health in the newsletter of our partner 24vita.de.